Wisconsin Safe Operation of Tractor and Machinery Certification Program

-Kenosha, Racine and Walworth counties are working together to provide a tractor safety course for youth ages 12-15.
+Kenosha, Racine and Walworth counties work together to provide a tractor safety course for youth ages 12-15.
 It is required by the state of Wisconsin that any youth under the age of 16 that is driving farming implements on roads be certified and participate in a Wisconsin Safe Operation of Tractor and Machinery Certification Program.
 See Wisconsin Act 455 below.

 Tractor Safety courses are held at the Burlington High School.
 Classes are a total of 24 hours in length.
-The classes are Monday through Friday 8am – Noon with testing occurring on the following Monday from 8am – Noon.
+The classes are held Monday through Friday 8am – Noon with testing occurring on the following Monday from 8am – Noon.

 Points to Ponder

 - 82% of fatalities involving youth under the age of 16 result from farm implements.

 - Youth under the age of 14 are involved in nine times more accidents than operators who are between the ages of 25-44.